njtierney/geotargets/README.md

 - `tar_terra_sprc()`

-You would use these in place of `tar_target()` in your targets pipeline, when you are doing work with terra raster or terra vector data.
+You would use these in place of `tar_target()` in your targets pipeline, when you are doing work with `terra` raster, vector, or raster collection data.

-It is a bit tricky to implement targets workflows in a README, but if you would like to see and download working examples for yourself, see the repo, [demo-geotargets](https://github.com/njtierney/demo-geotargets).
+If you would like to see and download working examples for yourself, see the repo, [demo-geotargets](https://github.com/njtierney/demo-geotargets).